What is a Copyright?

 Term of Copyright Protection

-Thanks to the Copyright Term Extension Act, for works created after 1978, in the case of an individual artist, these rights last for the life of the artist plus seventy (70) years.
-For a business, the duration is ninety-five (95) years from publication or 120 years from creation.
+For works created after 1978, these rights last for the life of the artist plus seventy (70) years.
+For a business or for unpublished works, the duration is ninety-five (95) years from publication or 120 years from creation, which ever is shorter.

-If you believe someone has violated your rights or if someone has challenged your copyrights, you should contact one of our litigation attorney’s at your earliest convenience.
+You can read more about copyrights on our website.
+If you believe someone has violated your rights or if someone has challenged your copyrights, you should contact one of our litigation attorneys at your earliest convenience.